Skip to content

 • Backend-agnostic: each primitive is a protocol.
 Swap Redis for PostgreSQL or SQLite without touching application code.

-• Railguarded: 100% pytest coverage, ty-checked, ruff-linted, Pydantic-validated.
-Pre-1.0 API may shift on minor bumps.
-1.x commits to standard semver.
+• Railguarded: fully tested, type-checked, and validated.
+Pre-1.0 the API may change on a minor release.
+1.x follows standard semver.

 Already using aiocache, slowapi, pybreaker, tenacity, or aioredlock?
 See the comparison page for a per-domain breakdown.